MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 Whenever you or your users are writing, testing, and deploying R scripts, it is critical that the packages (and their dependencies) needed by that R code are available at runtime or the execution will fail.

-By adopting one or both of the R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing package dependencies when executed in the remote DeployR server environment.
+By adopting one or both R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing package dependencies when executed in the remote DeployR server environment.

 To simplify R package management, review the following approaches for the best practices for production and non-production environments.